 We’ve written in the past about Allstays, which has both paid and free versions of their site.
 Allstays allows you to search thousands of public and private campgrounds, as well as free overnight spots like Cabela’s, Cracker Barrel, and Walmart, all in one place.

 They also have a handy mobile app that you can use to search for campsites if you’re not sitting at a computer.
 As far as we know, Allstays isn’t allowing for filtering based on which parks or dispersed camping areas have been closed due to COVID-19, so be sure to do some additional research before you head to a location.
-However, Allstays is a great way to find all kinds of resources on the road, including potable water, dump stations, propane and fuel, so it’s a good addition to just about any other tool you use.
+However, Allstays is a great way to find all kinds of resources on the road, including potable water for RVs, dump stations, propane and fuel, so it’s a good addition to just about any other tool you use.

 iOverlander is a great place to find paid and free camping worldwide.
 Much like Campendium, iOverlander users can review campsites, share photos, and help identify available amenities.
 As a result, it’s a great place to get a good feel for what a spot is like before you travel there.